Mama FM

 By Mosh Ddamba & Byamukama Alozious

-As 2026 general elections approach, aspiring leaders have been urged to familiarize themselves with their constitutional roles and functions to better serve their communities once elected.
+As the 2026 general elections approach, aspiring leaders have been urged to familiarise themselves with their constitutional roles and responsibilities to better serve their communities once elected.

-The call was made during a leadership capacity-building workshop organized by the Uganda Media Women’s Association (UMWA) in partnership with Mama FM.
-The training, held at UMWA premises, aimed to equip aspiring leaders from local council candidates to those eyeing higher offices with skills to engage effectively with the media and their constituents.
+The call was made during a leadership capacity-building workshop organised by the Uganda Media Women’s Association (UMWA) in partnership with Mama FM.
+The training, held at UMWA’s premises, aimed to equip aspiring leaders — from local council candidates to those seeking higher offices — with the skills to engage effectively with the media and their constituents.

-According to UMWA, the initiative was part of its effort to give back to the community after realizing a civic education gap ahead of the elections, poor use of radio, and governance challenges.
+According to UMWA, the initiative forms part of its efforts to give back to the community, addressing a civic education gap ahead of the elections, the poor use of radio, and governance challenges.
 The training was a non-funded opportunity designed for both male and female aspiring leaders in the central region.

-UMWA Executive Director Margaret Ssentamu emphasized that true leadership is about service, not personal gain.
+UMWA Executive Director Margaret Ssentamu emphasised that true leadership is about service, not personal gain.

 “Many aspiring leaders think leadership is about earning a monthly salary.
 They must instead focus on serving the interests of their people and adhering to constitutional principles,” she said.

 “Many leaders want to appear on political shows but often approach the wrong people.
-It’s producers who determine program guests, and news editors who decide what makes the news,” Laila explained.
+It’s the producers who determine programme guests, and news editors who decide what makes the news,” Laila explained.

-Participants hailed the training as transformative.
+Participants described the training as transformative.
 Sarah Nakawungu, an aspiring LC3 Councillor for Kawempe II and Kazo Angola, said the session broadened her understanding of community research and communication strategies.

-“I’ve learned the importance of knowing my electorate youth, women, and persons with disabilities and their interests, and using the right language during campaigns,” Nakawungu noted.
+“I’ve learned the importance of understanding my electorate — youth, women, and persons with disabilities — and their interests, and of using the right language during campaigns,” Nakawungu noted.

 Musa Ssemanda, an incumbent LC3 Councillor, shared lessons from his four years in office, cautioning aspirants against making unrealistic promises.